 - Level of activity

-For cold air temperatures, more wind, or if you get cold easily, err on the side of wearing a thicker wetsuit.
+If you’re going to be exposed to colder air temperatures, more wind, overcast skies, or if you get cold easily, err on the side of wearing a thicker wetsuit.
 As mentioned above, these are general temperature guidelines and your level of comfort depends on many factors, most of all your body and preference.

 Many brands will provide their own temperature recommendations that may differ slightly from the guide above.
 Don’t hesitate to chat with a knowledgeable salesperson at a local surf shop to get their thoughts on wetsuits and temperatures.
 Surf shops typically receive lots of customer feedback and they should also be able to give you some good insights that are specific to your area.